tlepple/data_origination_workshop/README.md

 ###  Final Summary:

+( wip ) needs more info for new sections:

 Integrating a database using Kafka Connect (via Debezium plugins) to stream data to a system like Red Panda can have several benefits:

   1.  **Real-time data streaming:** The integration provides a real-time stream of data from the SQL database to Red Panda, making it easier to analyze and process data in real-time.